taajcheema/taajcheema.github.io/index.md

 # Hi there!

-I'm Taaj, and I'm currently a Data Scientist at <a href="https://www.ibm.com/us-en/?ar=1/">IBM</a> focusing on cloud, statistical data analysis and machine learning.
+I'm Taaj, and I'm currently a Data & Applied Scientist at <a href="https://www.microsoft.com/en-us/">Microsoft</a>.

 I like asking questions and **[learning](https://www.youracclaim.com/users/taaj-cheema/badges)** new things.
 This means, most of my time I